exonum/exonum-doc/src/architecture/serialization.md

 ```

 Note that it is required to indicate the protobuf structure to which the
-current structure refers, in the case above `proto::Connect`.
+current structure refers, in the case above `proto::TransactionRequest`.

 [protobuf]: https://developers.google.com/protocol-buffers/docs/overview
 [proto-files]: https://github.com/exonum/exonum/tree/master/exonum/src/proto/schema/exonum